elastiflow/ElastiFlow-Tools/docker_install/readme.md

 -Docker.

 If you do not have Docker, you can install it by:
-1) downloading "install_docker.sh" to your Linux server.
-2) `sudo chmod +x install_docker.sh && ./install_docker.sh`

-   OR simply can use this one liner

 ```
 sudo bash -c "$(wget -qLO - https://raw.githubusercontent.com/elastiflow/ElastiFlow-Tools/main/docker_install/install_docker.sh)"
 ```